 A dry cough can bother pregnant women a lot.
-Therefore, it is important to find some solution to facilitate a dry cough.
-Foremost of all, tell your doctor regarding the issue of a dry cough before trying to ease it yourself.
+Therefore, it is important to find some solution to solve this issue.
+Foremost of all, tell your doctor regarding dry cough before trying to ease it yourself.
 Self-medicating is not a good idea in the course of pregnancy.

-It is best to avoid the use of over-the-counter medicines during pregnancy, however, if the cough becomes way too nasty to handle, seek your doctor’s recommendation on what medicines you can take.
+It is best to avoid the use of over-the-counter medicines during pregnancy.
+However, if the cough becomes way too nasty to handle, seek your doctor’s recommendation on what medicines you can take.
 Common medicines that one takes for cough may not be safe for the growing fetus.

 Cough suppressants, anesthetic sore throat lozenges, cough syrups, etc., should only be taken if prescribed by the doctor.
 Cough drops with natural ingredients may be effective, but it is always best to check with your doctor first.